There are six well-known types of emotional abuse.1

 Parents who use threats, yelling and cursing are doing serious psychological damage to their children.
 Singling out one child to criticize and punish or ridiculing her for displaying normal emotions is abusive.
 Threatening a child with harsh words, physical harm, abandonment or in extreme cases death is unacceptable.
 Even in jest, causing a child to be terrified by the use of threats and/or intimidating behavior is some of the worst emotional abuse.
 This includes witnessing, hearing or knowing that violence is taking place in the home.

-and youth who witness family violence experience all six types of emotional
+Children and youth who witness family violence experience all six types of emotional abuse.
+2

-FACT: A 1995 telephone survey suggested that by the time a child was 2 years old, 90% of families had used one or more forms of psychological aggression in the previous 12 months.3
+A 1995 telephone survey suggested that by the time a child was 2 years old, 90% of families had used one or more forms of psychological aggression in the previous 12 months.
+3

 A parent who abuses a child through isolation may not allow the child to engage in appropriate activities with his or her peers; may keep a baby in his or her room, unexposed to stimulation or may prevent teenagers from participating in extracurricular activities.
 Requiring a child to stay in his or her room from the time school lets out until the next morning, restricting eating, or forcing a child to isolation or seclusion by keeping her away from family and friends can be destructive and considered emotional abuse depending on the circumstances and severity.